A love of food, music and stories is common to young people in most cultures. Students

 more understand.
 I loved it all.
 The stories they told us about their journey and life.
 I also enjoyed

 the dancing.
 That they related to us to help us understand.

 Cosgrove High People being brave and talking to a whole group of people and sharing their stories.
 In the groups talking about their past.
 Hearing their stories and what they had to do to travel to Australia.
 That they all have a story and no one listens to them so this way helps.
 Listening [to] different cultures and sharing different stories from different countries.

 Primary When we did the dance with the girls.
 The food, the posters,

 everything pretty much.
 The song.
 It was really fun and funny hanging out with the Hobart College

 Cygnet Primary Not to be racist.
 That it does not matter what you look like, its what's on the inside

-through it and try to put their life back together.
-Huonville High How hard their lives have been and
+people get through it and try to put their life back together.
+Huonville High How hard their lives have been and that we

-The project was created to explicitly address the racism, prejudice and intolerance shown to the culturally and linguistically diverse (CALD) community in Tasmania, specifically to people who have come to Tasmania as refugees.
+The program has been developed to explicitly address the racism, prejudice and intolerance shown to the culturally and linguistically diverse (CALD) community in Tasmania, specifically to people who have come to Tasmania as refugees.

 We believe that acts of discrimination and racism occur as a result of: